Dayville section of Killingly

 The classic 50’s diner has a lot of history and has served customers from around the world.
 We’ve fed many famous customers as well as a few infamous customers.
 Among the celebrities to pass through Zip’s are Liberace, Alec Baldwin, Kim Basinger, Brian Dennehy, and Renee Zellweger.
 We’ve also seen our share of athletes.
 Ted Williams and Joe DiMaggio would stop in on the way to see sculptor Armand Lamontagne .
 We’ve also served Carl Yazstremski and can count current boxing champ Peter Manfredo,Jr. as a regular customer.
 We at Zip’s have always prided ourselves in keeping a very clean establishment with fast and friendly service, a tradition passed from generation to generation.
 We hope you enjoy your experience as much as we enjoy serving you.

-Bottom line: Zip’s was great.
-Super clean, polite and fast service and very respectable food.
+Bottom line: Zip’s is great.
+It is definitely one of Connecticut’s most iconic diners… super clean, polite and fast service and very respectable food.
 Damian plowed through his 2 giant pancakes (and futzed with the little tabletop jukebox thing) while I polished off my sandwich.
-I think our grand totally was like 15 bucks (including tip) and we were back on the highway in one minute.
+I think our grand total was like 15 bucks (including tip) and we were back on the highway in one minute.

 So, if you ever find yourself hungry in northeastern Connecticut (and/or if you’re on your way to or from the Rhode Island highpoint like we were, do yourself a favor and forgo the gross fast food places and hit up Zip’s.